Tuesday 30th April

 Overnight | Mayak Hotel

-- Semipalatinsk is the former name of this city; correctly it is now referred to as Semey, we explore with a city tour of this little-visited settlement.
+- We leave Kurchaov and the Polygon/Test Field behind us today as we return to Semey.
+Semipalatinsk is actually the former name of this city; correctly it is now referred to as Semey, we explore with a city tour of this little-visited settlement.

-- Once upon a time Semipalatinsk was a wealthy trading city, situated between China and Russia, as well as acting as a gateway to the Central Asian territories added to the Russian Empire in the 19th Century.
+- Once upon a time Semipalatinsk was a wealthy trading city, situated between China and Russia, and acted as a gateway to the Central Asian territories added to the Russian Empire in the 19th Century.
 We will explore mainly on foot and see buildings from various eras, statues and monuments, mosaics and a little-known part of history.
-All explained to us as we make our way around this unexpectedly-charming place.
-Sites we visit include:
+All explained to us as we make our way on a short walking tour around this unexpectedly-charming place.
+Sites we visit include...

-- Lenin Alley – a common sight in many of Kazakhstan's smaller cities is a collection of Lenin's in a lovely park setting.
-The central piece is particularly impressive.
+- Lenin Alley – a common sight in Kazakhstan’s smaller cities; a collection of Lenin's in a nice park setting.
+The central piece is awe-inspiring.

 - Victory Park – with statues, tank monument, and a hang-out place for locals.